Onion 'Stuttgarter Riesen' - Bulb

 Onion 'Stuttgarter Riesen' (Allium cepa) is a large, deep yellow onion with firm, white flesh.
 It is an old breed that even our grandparents are familiar with.
 It is ideal for storage!
 Be sure to have some parsley, chamomile and marigold nearby to keep onion flies away from the plant.
 Onions are very healthy and contain high levels of calcium, phosphorus and vitamin C. Onion Sets should have a rotation cycle when planted at home as root crops.

 Onion ‘Stuttgarter Riesen’ is an easy-to-grow vegetable and is ideal for any new gardener.
-Mix some garden fertilizer into the ground preferably in the winter; about 50 grams per square metre.
+Mix some garden fertiliser into the ground preferably in the winter; about 50 grams per square metre.
 Sprinkle 40 grams of potassium per square meter.
 Make sure that after planting you keep the area free from weeds.
 Provide extra water during dry periods so that the onions develop well.
 In very wet summers, you can harvest a few weeks earlier.Harvesting onions

 From mid-July, you can start harvesting Allium cepa 'Stuttgarter Riesen'.
 When about half the foliage has turned brown, the onions can be lifted from the soil.
 Hang them in bunches to dry.
 Onions can be stored for a long time in a cool and dry place.